Fields of Study: International Relations, Comparative Politics

 Areas of Interest: Post-Conflict Reconstruction, Political Violence, International Organizations, Constitutional Design, International Law, Comparative Law

-She completed her MA in Political Science at Notre Dame in 2018.
-She also holds an MSc in International Relations from the London School of Economics and Political Science and a BA from McGill University with majors in Political Science and Middle East Studies.
-Before coming to Notre Dame, she worked as a compliance analyst in the legal and financial services industries where she focused on anti-money laundering and sanctions.
+She completed her MA in Political Science at Notre Dame in 2018, and holds an MSc in International Relations from the London School of Economics and Political Science and a BA from McGill University.
+Before graduate school, Ilana worked as a compliance analyst in the legal and financial services industries where she focused on anti-money laundering and sanctions.